awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

    v1.7.5-eksbuild.2
    ```

+   The version returned for you may be different\.

 1. Determine which versions of the Amazon VPC CNI Amazon EKS add\-on are available for your cluster's version\.
 Replace *1\.20* with your cluster's version\.

    ```